On the creation of conjugate points for thermostats: Reversible thermostats

 where we have used the fact that $\dot{\gamma}(-t) = - \dot{\eta}(t)$.
 We see that $\eta$ is a thermostat geodesic for $(M, g,\lambda^{\mathcal{F}})$.
 Now notice that

 \end{proof}

 By definition, the thermostat is reversible if $\mathcal{F}$ conjugates $\varphi_t$ with $\varphi_{-t}$.
-Therefore, it is reversible if and only if $\lambda^{\mathcal{F}} = \lambda$, i.e., if $\lambda$ is an \textit{odd} function.
-In the next lemma, we will show how this reversibility condition is encoded at the level of the Fourier series expansions in the angular variable, that is, with respect to the flow $(\rho_t)_{t\in \R}$ generated by the vertical vector field $V$.
+Therefore, it is reversible if and only if $\lambda^{\mathcal{F}} = \lambda$, that is, if the function $\lambda$ is odd.
+In the next lemma, we will show how this reversibility condition is encoded at the level of the Fourier series expansions in the angular variable, that is, with respect to the flow $\{\rho_t\}_{t\in \R}$ generated by the vertical vector field $V$.
 Following \cite[Section 2.1.4]{echevarria-cuesta25}, observe that the space $\mathcal{C}^\infty(SM)$ admits the decomposition

-In particular, we can write $\lambda = \sum_{k \in \mathbb{Z}} \lambda_k,$ where the \textit{$k$-th Fourier mode} $\lambda_k\in \Omega_k$ is
+In particular, we can write $\lambda = \sum_{k \in \mathbb{Z}} \lambda_k,$ where the \textit{$k$th Fourier mode} $\lambda_k\in \Omega_k$ is

 We notice that

 so the following holds in light of Lemma \ref{lemma:conjugacy}.

 \begin{lemma} A thermostat $(M,g,\lambda)$ is reversible if and only if $\lambda$ has only odd Fourier modes. \end{lemma}